kovidgoyal/calibre/manual/develop.rst

     It is recommended to use the binary installer provided from upstream.
     Should you insist on using a package provided by your distribution, use the ``CALIBRE_PYTHON_PATH`` and ``CALIBRE_RESOURCES_PATH`` variables instead.
+    You can get these by running ``calibre-debug --paths``.
+But note that distribution calibre packages are often terminally broken and are completely unsupported.

 Once you have set the environment variable, open a new terminal and check that it was correctly set by using the command::